 Intensive daily therapy is an option.
 Please contact me for further information.

 The Health and Care Professions Council of Great Britain

 All practising Art Psychotherapists/therapists must be registered with the Health and Care Professions Council (HCPC).
 The HCPC has been set up in the UK to help protect the general public when seeking advice and treatment from a health professional.

-Pauline is Registered with the HCPC, a full member of the British Association of Art Therapy (BAAT) a member of EMDR Association, UK & Ireland and holds a current DBS certificate.
+I am Registered with the HCPC, a full member of the British Association of Art Therapy (BAAT) a member of EMDR Association, UK & Ireland and hold a current DBS certificate.